sunfishcode/rfcs/text/0000-io-safety.md

 [drawbacks]: #drawbacks

 The main drawbacks are:
- - This will imply that crates with APIs that use file descriptors a lot, notably `nix`, should change many functions to be `unsafe`, and code using those APIs would need to be updated.
+ - This implies that crates with APIs that use file descriptors, such as `nix`, should change such functions to be `unsafe`, and code using those APIs would need to be updated.
  - This would require changes to crates using `AsRawFd` or `IntoRawFd` to accept "any file-like type" or "any socket-like type", such as `socket2`'s [`SockRef::from`].
 One option is to make those functions `unsafe`.
-Another is to use the utilities in the [`unsafe-io`] crate which factor out the `unsafe` parts of this pattern.
+Another is for those functions to use the utilities in the [`unsafe-io`] crate which factor out the `unsafe` parts of this pattern.
  - This would rule out adding safe versions of `FromRawFd`, `FromRawHandle`, and `FromRawSocket`, which would be convenient for some use cases.

-While `nix` is a popular crate, it is a very low-level crate and this RFC argues that the more important goal here is to strengthen Rust's safety and encapsulation, which will benefit more users.
+While `nix` is a popular crate, it is a low-level crate and this RFC argues that the more important goal here is to strengthen Rust's safety and encapsulation, which will benefit more users.

 [`SockRef::from`]: https://docs.rs/socket2/0.4.0/socket2/struct.SockRef.html#method.from